 Hides the Windows taskbar and activates Nuclear Mode the instant your session starts.
 No quick notifications check.
 No taskbar distractions.
 Just your work.

 Every break requires your session PIN.
 Hard Lock mode skips breaks entirely.
-This CBT-based friction between impulse and action is what makes the difference between "I'll just check quickly" and actually staying on task.
+This CBT-based friction between impulse and action is what makes the difference.

-Your taskbar is guaranteed to be restored even if FocusFlow crashes or is force-killed.
-Three independent safety layers fire on exit — a startup restore, a JVM shutdown hook, and a global crash handler all work independently.
+Your taskbar is guaranteed to be restored even if FocusFlow crashes.
+Three independent safety layers fire on exit — a startup restore, a JVM shutdown hook, and a global crash handler.

-55+ system processes are always protected — keyboard drivers, OEM touchpad software (Synaptics, Elan), mouse peripherals (Logitech, Razer), audio, UAC, and accessibility tools.
+55+ system processes are always protected — keyboard drivers, OEM touchpad software, mouse peripherals, audio, UAC, and accessibility tools.
 FocusFlow never breaks your input devices.

 Every enforcement action fires immediately using two independent detection methods — no grace period, no warning dialog, no snooze button.

-A SetWinEventHook fires the moment any blocked app comes to the foreground — zero polling delay.
-A 500ms polling loop catches anything the hook misses, including UWP apps routed through ApplicationFrameHost.
+A SetWinEventHook fires the moment any blocked app comes to the foreground.
+A 500ms polling loop catches anything the hook misses, including UWP apps.

 ProcessHandle.destroyForcibly() fires first.
-A taskkill /F /IM fallback ensures the kill succeeds even when primary handle access is denied.
+A taskkill /F /IM fallback ensures the kill succeeds.

-Network blocking adds a live outbound netsh advfirewall rule for the blocked app — enforced at the Windows firewall layer, not just inside FocusFlow.
+Network blocking adds a live outbound netsh advfirewall rule for the blocked app — enforced at the Windows firewall layer.

-Every blocked attempt is written to a local SQLite database with timestamp, process name, and duration.
+Every blocked attempt is written to a local SQLite database.
 Charts show your distraction patterns over time so you can understand and change your habits.

 Blocks domains at the hosts-file level — works for every browser simultaneously.
 No extension needed.